brockwrites/Portfolio/OWASP WebGoat/Proj RSA Cryptography/README.md

 # Crypto Demo
-This Python script demonstrates basic cryptographic concepts, including hashing and RSA encryption/decryption.
+This script demonstrates basic cryptographic concepts, including hashing and RSA encryption/decryption.
+Feel free to reuse/share for training purposes.

 ## Overview
 - `crypto_demo.py`: Python script showcasing the use of hashlib for message hashing and the Crypto library for RSA encryption and decryption.